Loremaster/el_school/README.markdown

 **Admin**

+- Now we can also add teacher phones.
+- Added new method to show error messages of User, Teacher, Teacher education.
 - Now we can also fill forms of teacher education.
 - Date validation - format dd.mm.yyyy and date existance.
 Checking via method of controller (i didn't find good method for that).
 - Keep data in forms even if user did some mistakes.
 Added for that some tests.